turingschool/front-end-curriculum/projects/capstone.md

 ### Part 1: Solo

-On the whiteboard, summarize the data that is returned from your BYOB endpoints.
+On the whiteboard or with pen and paper, summarize the data that is returned from your BYOB endpoints.
+While you don't **have** to use your BYOB project as a base, we have found it greatly helps students to have that foundation.
+You are welcome to create another backend API if there is an application you strongly want to build, but remember that will require setting up new schemas and seeds.

 **Example**